 Brain Chemistry - In the brain, there are nerve cell pathways linking certain brain regions involved in emotion generation and thinking.
 The functioning of these nerve cells depends on chemicals known as neurotransmitters which transmit information from one nerve cell to another.
 Any abnormality along these pathways can affect a person’s mood and may also cause anxiety.

-Environmental Factors – Stressful and traumatic events such as physical abuses, death of a loved one, retrenchment, and divorce may lead to GAD.
+Environmental Factors – Stressful and traumatic events such as physical abuse, death of a loved one, retrenchment, and divorce may lead to GAD.
 Where a person with GAD is exposed to stressful experiences, their condition may worsen.

 Through online therapy, GAD can be successfully diagnosed and treated.
-The therapists will start by asking questions concerning your psychiatric and medical history to try identify trends and leads.
+The therapists will start by asking questions concerning your psychiatric and medical history to try to identify trends and leads.
 The counselor usually bases his or her diagnosis on the duration and intensity of symptoms.
 Where the symptoms have been present for a period not less than six months and they have interfered with daily living, chances are very high the patient could be suffering from GAD.